ayushsubedi/diabetic_retinopathy_glaucoma_notebooks/README.md

 - [x] create test set
 - [ ] research saving model (the frugal way)
 - [ ] research saving model to google drive after each epoch so that during unforseen interuptions, the training of the model can be continued
-- [ ] create a new gmail account to store datasets
+- [x] create a new gmail account to store datasets (diabeticretinopathyglaucoma@gmail.com)

 #### Model Improvement